edalorzo/fundamental-programming/README.rst

 Use Java 8 Optional When Possible
 ---------------------------------

-A proper use of Java 8 Optional can alleviate a lot of mistakes related to null references.
+A proper use of `Java 8 Optional <https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html>`_ or `Google Guava Optional <https://google.github.io/guava/releases/19.0/api/docs/com/google/common/base/Optional.html>`_ can alleviate a lot of mistakes related to null references.
 For example, in the following code the developer makes the mistake of not checking whether the reference returned by the method is null or not:

 .. code-block:: java